nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Blacklist feature
 The blacklist mechanism is facilitated by `Person`.
 It represents if a `Person` is blacklisted or not, stored internally by adding a `Blacklist` object to the parameters of `Person`.
-Blacklist status is displayed externally via `PersonListCard#blacklist`.
+Blacklist status is displayed externally via the background colour of a contact (black represents blacklisted, non-black represents un-blacklisted).

 Given below is an example usage scenario.